Merkel Cell Cancer

 How is Merkel cell cancer diagnosed?

-The most common way to find Merkel cell cancer (MCC) is when a lump is found and you see a doctor about it.
-The doctor will look at and feel the lump.
-Your healthcare provider will ask about your health history and do a physical exam of your skin.
+The most common way to find Merkel cell cancer (MCC) is when a lump is found and you see a healthcare provider about it.
+The healthcare provider will look at and feel the lump.
+They will ask about your health history, and do a physical exam of your skin.

 You may be sent to a dermatologist.
 This is a doctor with special training to treat skin problems.
 The doctor may use a special light, magnifying lens, or camera to get a very close look at the lump.
 You will likely need a biopsy.

 A biopsy is the only way to know if a lump or change is cancer.
 The doctor takes small pieces of tissue from the lump.
 These samples can be removed with a needle or scalpel, or during surgery.
-They are checked with a microscope to see if cancer cells are present.
+They are checked with a microscope to look for cancer cells.